-2.1 honours degree or above (or international equivalent) in a relevant subject, such as history, archaeology, literature or tthnology Other disciplines, such as history, human geography and the social sciences, will also be considered *Funding support
+2.1 honours degree or above (or international equivalent) in a relevant subject, such as history, archaeology, literature or ethnology Other disciplines, such as human geography and the social sciences, will also be considered *Funding support notice*

 Months of entry

-This is the only course of its kind that focuses on studying the history, culture, literature, archaeology and language of the Orkney and Shetland Islands; communities of significant strategic importance through the ages.Come with us on a journey to explore the islands' unique culture and heritage, delivered by the prize-winning Centre for Nordic Studies team.You will be able to progress on to research degrees once you have completed this Orkney and Shetland Studies course and you will have gained valuable personal development skills along the way.
+This is the only course of its kind that focuses on studying the history, culture, literature, archaeology and language of the Orkney and Shetland islands; communities of significant strategic importance through the ages.Come with us on a journey to explore the islands' unique culture and heritage, delivered by the prize-winning Institute for Northern Studies team.You will be able to progress on to research degrees once you have completed this Orkney and Shetland Studies course and you will have gained valuable personal development skills along the way.

 Information for international students

 English Language Requirements

 Our programmes are taught and examined in English.
 To make the most of your studies, you must be able to communicate fluently and accurately in spoken and written English and provide certified proof of your competence before starting your course.
 Please note that English language tests need to have been taken no more than two years prior to the start date of the course.
 The standard English Language criteria to study at the University of the Highlands and Islands are detailed on our English language requirements page

 Standard fees are for students normally domiciled in Scotland/European Union/EEA(outside UK) and with a term time address in Scotland.
 These students usually have their fees paid by the SAAS.
 For Students normally domiciled in the rest of the UK other fees Standard Fee GBP 5000 Rest of UK GBP 5850.
 International Fee GBP 8120.
 For International Students There are a variety of funding opportunities available to you.
 You can contact our international office for advice on what funding you can apply for.
 UHI is offering scholarship worth around £1000 to all applicants whose home domicile is in South Asia